mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 [x] Use Font Awesome to add an info-circle icon to your info button and a trash icon to your delete button.

 Note: You can use either i or span elements to complete this challenge.

+## Responsively Style Radio Buttons
+You can use Bootstrap's col-xs-* classes on form elements, too!
+This way, our radio buttons will be evenly spread out across the page, regardless of how wide the screen resolution is.

+[x] Nest both your radio buttons within a `<div class="row">` element.
+Then nest each of them within a `<div class="col-xs-6">` element.

+Note: As a reminder, radio buttons are input elements of type radio.